thesephist/oak/docs/spec.md

-# Magnolia programming language
+# Oak programming language

 This is a work-in-progress rough draft of things that will end up in a rough informal language specification.

 ## Syntax

-Mgn, like [Ink](https://dotink.co), has automatic comma insertion at end of lines.
+Oak, like [Ink](https://dotink.co), has automatic comma insertion at end of lines.
 This means if a comma can be inserted at the end of a line, it will automatically be inserted.

 ```
 program := expr*